 If you’re a Harry Potter fan or a poor ol’ muggle that has been dragged along with one, then you absolutely must make your way out to the studio tour.
 It is only a short drive out of the city and well worth your while.
 In fact, you will be able to learn absolutely everything about the Harry Potter films and how they were made.
 Its the ultimate experience for fans of the films and is just a short drive outside of London (book the Warner Bros bus to play it safe).

 While Oxford was the first university town, Cambridge is equally if not more beautiful (depending who you ask of course, the inter-college rivalry is well and truly alive!)
 Cambridge is, like Oxford, a 1.5 hour drive from London with many buses and trains departing frequently.

 For fans of the hit tv series Downton Abbey, you’ll be delighted to learn there are Downton Abbey day tours departing London to fulfill your love for the show.

 8. Brighton & Brighton Beach

-In just under an hour by train you can reach the blissful beachy town of Brighton, a favourite for visitors to London and Londoners themselves!
-It is a large thriving city with much to offer visitors, but is also home to many locals unlike other popular beachy towns that exist only for tourism.
+In just under an hour by train, you can reach the blissful beachy town of Brighton, a favourite for visitors to London and Londoners themselves!
+It is a large thriving city with much to offer visitors but is also home to many locals, unlike other popular beach towns that exist only for tourism.
 A day in Brighton is best enjoyed in summer as the winter can be quite cold and grey (not unlike London though!)

 9. Edinburgh & Edinburgh Castle